Travel.State.Gov >

 Passersby and drivers generally respond quickly to automobile accidents and notify relevant authorities; however, police may not arrive at the scene right away.
 There are private roadside assistance services available in Uzbekistan that can assist with towing, fuel refill, tire replacement, etc.

 Traffic Laws: Uzbekistan has a large traffic police force, which frequently stops drivers for minor infractions or simple document checks.
-There have been reports of traffic police harassing foreign drivers and asking them for bribes.
+There have been reports of traffic police harassing foreign national drivers and asking them for bribes.

 Public Transportation: Public transportation in the city is often overcrowded and not always safe.
 Avoid using unmarked taxis or entering a cab that already has passengers.
 Most taxis lack working seatbelts in the back seat.
 Buses and shuttle buses (marshrutkas), especially in residential areas, lack necessary route maps and information, and driver schedules may be unpredictable.